PouceHeure/blog/content/projects/project_autosys_control.md

 Where:

-- $u(t)$ is the torque or throttle command,
+- $u(t)$: torque or throttle command
-- $e(t) = v_{\text{ref}}(t) - v(t)$ is the velocity error,
+- $e(t) = v_{\text{ref}}(t) - v(t)$: velocity error
-- $K_p$, $K_i$, $K_d$ are proportional, integral, and derivative gains.
+- $K_p$, $K_i$, $K_d$: proportional, integral, and derivative gains

-The controller is tuned for smooth convergence and fast response, with clamping on acceleration and deceleration for comfort.
+The controller is tuned for a smooth response and fast convergence, with clamping on acceleration/deceleration to ensure passenger comfort.

 ## Speed Profile Design

 ### Motivation

-In scenarios such as approaching a stop line or crossing zones, it's essential to **smoothly reduce velocity**.
-Sharp deceleration leads to passenger discomfort and controller overshoot.
-To shape the desired speed, two profiles were compared.
+In scenarios such as stop lines or crossing zones, it's essential to **smoothly reduce velocity**.
+Sharp deceleration causes discomfort and can lead to controller overshoot.
+Two types of speed profiles were evaluated.

 ### Linear Profile

-Defined by a constant deceleration rate:
+A simple constant deceleration model:

 {{< equation >}}
 v(d) = v_0 - \dot{v} \cdot d